Procedures and Guidelines

 Honesty and integrity

-Professionals demonstrate adherence to the highest standards of personal, professional, and academic honesty and integrity.
+Professionals demonstrate adherence to the highest standards of personal, professional and academic honesty and integrity.

 • We communicate truthfully with others verbally and in writing

-• We do not falsify documents or records
+• We don't falsify documents or records

 • We acknowledge and manage conflicts of interest appropriately, avoiding conflicts of interest, real or apparent, whenever there is potential detriment to others